-- a) the accuracy and timeliness of the payments to practitioners and for the flow of accurate and timely information to practitioners, NHS Boards and the SGHSC regarding these payments. - b) all aspects of financial control, the management of cash requirements and the processing of payments, - c) setting the delegated authority limits for the authorisation of payments on a monthly basis, - d) regular reviews of financial controls, - e) reviewing and approving changes to financial controls and - f) other activities as outlined in the "Practitioner Services Directorate & Finance, Governance and Legal Services Directorate Service Agreement" to be agreed during 2023/25.
+- a) the accuracy and timeliness of the payments to practitioners and for the flow of accurate and timely information to practitioners, NHS Boards and the SGHSC regarding these payments. - b) all aspects of financial control, the management of cash requirements and the processing of payments, - c) setting the delegated authority limits for the authorisation of payments on a monthly basis, - d) regular reviews of financial controls, - e) reviewing and approving changes to financial controls and the payment of Scottish Infected Blood Scheme and MESH payments as directed by Scottish Government.